Decentralized-ID/decentralized-id.github.io/_posts/2020-12-03-karyl-fowler-interview.md

 However, there were some technical difficulties and my recording didn't come out.
 This was extra incentive for me to learn more about Transmute, so I could attempt to reconstruct our discussion.
 Gratefully, Jess Melton was also on the call, and took excellent notes.

-Before I relate that discussion to the best of my ability, I decided to write a little bit of Transmute's story that I've discovered along the way.
+Before I relate that discussion to the best of my ability, I'll share a bit of Transmute's story I've gathered along the way.

 ### Education and Background